yereverluvinunclebert/GDID-Tester/README.md

 For more information on the GDID tracking key visit this link : https://www.it-connect.tech/windows-gdid-impossible-to-delete-but-you-can-block-it/

+**** Use this utility at your own risk ****

+It modifies values in your registry and so the results might be unexpected.
+Backup your registry, set a restore point prior to running the program.
+Backup your system hard drive, do whatever you have to do to make you feel secure that you can recover your system just in case.
+Look at the code to give you the happiness you need to run this program.
+Compile it yourself using VB6 or TwinBasic.

 Later changes to come:

 * Complete variable changes to make it fully 64bit
 * Use the API to test the GDID key instead of a timer.

 * Phase II - WIP - deal with the GDID contained within the following set of keys:
   Computer\HKEY_CURRENT_USER\SOFTWARE\Microsoft\IdentityCRL\Immersive\production\Token\
   Loop through all the keys there eg.